Graduate Admissions

 Materials Required by the University

-These materials are required by the University and the Department has no ability to alter or waive them.
+These materials are required by OSU's Graduate and Professional Admissions, and the WGSS department is unable to adjust or waive these requirements.
 Questions about these materials should be directed to the Office of Graduate and Professional Admissions.

 English Proficiency Test Scores: International applicants are required to submit proof of English proficiency.
 Ohio State accepts official TOEFL, IELTS and MELAB scores sent directly from the testing agency.
 Please see below and consult the English proficiency requirements at Ohio State for additional information.